usdaud/algotradinglib.github.io/en/pedia/1/1-period_sma.md

+# 1-period SMA

-# The 1-period Simple Moving Average (SMA) is a basic technical analysis tool commonly used in algorithmic trading.
+The 1-period Simple Moving Average (SMA) is a basic technical analysis tool commonly used in algorithmic trading.
 The SMA represents the arithmetic mean of a specified number of data points, providing a smoother line that mitigates fluctuations and highlights trends.
 The 1-period SMA is unique in that it represents the average over a single period, which can be a day, hour, or any specified interval.

 ### Understanding SMA